gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 table, empty.
 The door opened.
 "You ready?"
 Vurt asked.

 Erileine goggled at him, her dark face scrubbed clean but her eyes still red from weeping.
-"Papaere---what are you doing?"
+"Papaere—what are you doing?"

 Vurt frowned.
 "What does it look like I'm doing?"